 In January 2016, the FASB issued ASU Number 2016-01, Financial Instruments - Overall (Subtopic 825-10).
 This update replaces the guidance to classify equity securities with readily determinable fair values into different categories (trading or available-for-sale) and requires equity securities to be measured at fair value with changes in fair value recognized through net income.

 Additionally, this update eliminates the method and significant assumptions used to estimate the fair value of financial instruments measured at amortized cost.
 It requires financial instruments to be measured at fair value using the exit price notion.
 Furthermore, this update clarifies that an evaluation of deferred tax assets related to available-for-sale securities is needed, in combination with an evaluation of other deferred tax assets, to determine if a valuation allowance is required.
 This update becomes effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-The Company has determined that at June 30, 2016, adoption of this guidance would result in a \$68.0 million reclassification adjustment, net of tax, between retained earnings and accumulated other comprehensive income.
-The Company has not yet estimated the full impact that the adoption will have on its consolidated statement of comprehensive income.
+This update will result in a reclassification adjustment, net of tax, to retained earnings from accumulated other comprehensive income, which will be determined based on the fair value of securities at the effective date of adoption.